With fall in full swing, a leaf blower is something many people simply can’t live without.

 Tips on how to maintain a leaf blower

 - Wipe it down.
 Each time you’re done using your leaf blower, take some time to wipe it down with a damp cloth.
 Make sure to clean the area around the air filter, the fan blades and the area around the carburetor.

 - Regularly check the filter.
 The filter should be free of debris and in decent condition.
-Clean in warm soapy water if it’s particularly dirty.
+Give it a clean in warm, soapy water if it’s particularly dirty.
 If it’s worn or old, toss it and get a replacement filter.

 - Inspect the hose.
 It only takes a few seconds to notice if the hose is cracked or loose.

 - Store it in a dry, safe place.
-A leaf blower should be stored in a well-ventilated area far away from dangerous chemicals or anything that could ignite the gasoline.
+A leaf blower should be stored in a well-ventilated area far away from dangerous chemicals or anything that could light the gasoline.